jabadymandry/github-flow/05-Docker/02-Twitter-API/README.md

 When containerizing our app, we generally do not use `pipenv` anymore.
 We prefer having the requirements listed in a static file (typically named `requirements.txt`) and use `pip` directly (as we do not need a virtual environment) to install them.

 We say "generally", because with Docker you can install and build pretty much anything, so we _could_ still use it.
-But here, we will use the common `requirements.txt`.
+But here, we will use the common `requirements.txt` method.

 :point_right: Run the following commands: